Carbon Tetrachloride (CCl4)

-The ESRL Halocarbons and other Atmospheric Trace Species (HATS) group has been measuring carbon tetrachloride (CCl4) with three separate programs since 1987.
+Combined Data Set — The GML Halocarbons and other Atmospheric Trace Species (HATS) group has been measuring carbon tetrachloride (CCl4) with three separate programs since 1987.
 The programs include one flask system using gas chromatography with electron capture detector (ECD) and two in situ ECD measurement programs.
 Flask measurements started in 1995 with six stations and continue today sampling at 15 locations (13 background air).
 In situ measurements of CCl4 were started in 1987 with the RITS instruments and later replaced in 1998 by the CATS gas chromatographs that are currently installed at six remote field sites and make hourly measurements.

-Carbon tetrachloride and methyl chloroform loss during storage in stainless-steel canisters arises most commonly at high-latitude and/or high-altitude sites where the sample air is dry (i.e. ALT, BRW, MLO, NWR, and SPO -- especially in winter).
+Carbon tetrachloride and methyl chloroform loss during storage in stainless-steel canisters arise most commonly at high-latitude or high-altitude sites where the sample air is dry (i.e., ALT, BRW, MLO, NWR, and SPO — especially in winter).
 Extra efforts have been made to flag samples suspected of suffering from this known artifact, thereby barring them from inclusion in monthly mean estimates.
 The user is cautioned, however, that small biases to the low side may nevertheless remain in the OTTO flask data.

 |CCl4 measurement programs||Start||Finish|